 Schools and young people

 If you work in, or have children at, a school, ask the headteacher about signing up to Let's Go Zero who can support them in taking climate action.
-See our Services for Schools for more information about other things you can do.
+Services for Schools has more information about other things you can do.

-As some children feel anxious about climate change we’ve helped to create a set of free SMILERS materials that can be used to help make meaningful links and changes that support our mental health and protect our planet.
-Scroll down to the “Climate Change and Sustainability” resources on the Derby and Derbyshire Emotional Health and Wellbeing website.
+As some children feel anxious about climate change we've helped to create a set of free SMILERS materials that can be used to help make meaningful links and changes that support our mental health and protect our planet.
+Derby and Derbyshire Emotional Health and Wellbeinghas climate change and sustainability resources.

 Connect with your local community group